-The HCR solution is delivered as part of the existing Income Support functionality.
-As you will already know, the existing Income Support functionality supports applications for and ongoing case management of Food Assistance, Cash Assistance and pre-ACA Medical Assistance coverage types.
+The HCR solution is delivered as part of Cúram Income Support.
+Cúram Income Support functionality supports applications and ongoing case management for Food Assistance, Cash Assistance, and pre-ACA Medical Assistance coverage types.
 More information on what is available in support of these programs can be found in the following guides: